dojo/docs/dojox/editor/plugins.rst

   A plugin that adds a new footer bar to the editor that allows users to post status to the editor.
 The posting can be done through direct setting of the value attribute of editor.statusBar, or via a topic.
 It also has an optional 'resizer' handle for use when the editor is outside of a sizing content pane.

   **This plugin is new to the Dojo Toolkit 1.5.**

+* `dojox.editor.plugins.AutoSave  <dojox/editor/plugins/AutoSave>`_ -- **STABLE**

+  A plugin that allows the user to set a time interval after which the editor contents will be automatically saved.

+  **This plugin is new to the Dojo Toolkit 1.6.**

+* `dojox.editor.plugins.LocalImage  <dojox/editor/plugins/LocalImage>`_ -- **STABLE**

+  A plugin that allows the user to insert a local or hosted image into the textstream.

+  **This plugin is new to the Dojo Toolkit 1.6.**

+* `dojox.editor.plugins.SpellCheck  <dojox/editor/plugins/SpellCheck>`_ -- **STABLE**

+  A plugin that allows the user to spellcheck editor content either interactively (where unrecognized words are highlighted as they are typed) or as a batch process via a dialog that steps the user through all the content, moving from one unrecognized word to the next.
+The focus here is on the client-side feature.
+While a server-side demo is provided, it is expected that a more comprehensive server piece will be deployed.

+  **This plugin is new to the Dojo Toolkit 1.6.**

+* `dojox.editor.plugins.AutoUrlLink  <dojox/editor/plugins/AutoUrlLink>`_ -- **STABLE**

+  A plugin that allows results in properly documented URLs are recognized and presented as links.

+  **This plugin is new to the Dojo Toolkit 1.6.**

+* `dojox.editor.plugins.ColorTableCell  <dojox/editor/plugins/ColorTableCell>`_ -- **STABLE**

+  A plugin that allows the user to set the background of selected table cells.

+  **This plugin is new to the Dojo Toolkit 1.6.**

+* `dojox.editor.plugins.ResizeTableColumn  <dojox/editor/plugins/ResizeTableColumn>`_ -- **STABLE**

+  A plugin that allows the user to resize the width of table columns using drag-drop.

+  **This plugin is new to the Dojo Toolkit 1.6.**

 ========
 See Also